JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 ### What are the best conference talks you've seen?

 I've seen so many amazing ones!
-"Best" is too subjective of a term.
+"Best" is so subjective of a term.
-This answer would be different each different month I try to answer it.
+My answer would be different each different month I try to give it.

-Three great ones that have been top-of-mind for me recently are:
+Three great talks that have been top-of-mind for me recently are:

 -   [Goodbye, UseEffect 👋: David Khourshid, React Brussels 2022](https://youtu.be/HPoC-k7Rxwo): An approachable, engaging explanation of the context, pitfalls, and common alternatives around React's `useEffect` API.
 Plus a great state charts product demo at the end!
     -   Note: I saw this in React Brussels, and will replace the link with that video once it's shared on YouTube!